 James Anderson's bid for 600 Test wickets and England's push for final Test win frustrated by rain

-Pitch inspection planned for 1.40pm at The Ageas Bowl after morning session washout
+Third pitch inspection planned for 3.35pm at The Ageas Bowl after morning session washout

 James Anderson's pursuit of a 600th Test wicket and England's hopes of pushing for victory on the final day of the third #raisethebat Test against Pakistan got off to a frustrating start as heavy rain delayed play at The Ageas Bowl.

 Anderson ended day four on 599 career scalps after removing Abid Ali (42) just before bad light intervened on Monday evening.
-Persistent showers overnight and in the morning left the outfield saturated as the planned 11am start came and went, while a first pitch inspection is not planned until after lunch at 1.40pm.
+Persistent showers overnight and in the morning left the outfield saturated as the planned 11am start came and went.
+Pitch inspections were held at 1.40pm and 3pm, but with concerns remaining, the decision was made to wait until a third inspection could be carried out at 3.35pm.

 One more wicket would make Anderson just the fourth player in history to reach 600 Test wickets and the first fast bowler to do so, following spinners Muttiah Muralitharan, Shane Warne and Anil Kumble.
 If he fails to reach the milestone in Southampton he faces a lengthy wait for another chance, with no Test cricket planned until the new year and wider uncertainty over touring schedules amid the coronavirus pandemic.